Beyonce Reveals 1st Look At Flat Stomach 1 Month After Giving Birth & Dropping 30lbs

 Just one month after giving birth, Beyonce has a flat stomach.
 That’s almost unheard of.
 But this is Bey we’re talking about; she’s unreal.
 The mom of three worked her butt — and stomach — off to get back in shape in just a matter of weeks.
 Next you’re going to be telling us that she’s performing again in heels in a day!

 Beyonce lost a whopping 30 pounds in just four weeks.
 Granted, 20 of those pounds came courtesy of birthing the two babies, and losing the fluids that come with pregnancy.
 It’s a lot of weight.
 To lose the remaining 10 pounds, plus get a toned stomach again after expanding so much to accommodate twins, it takes a lot of work.
 We learned EXCLUSIVELY that Bey’s dedicated to working with a personal trainer, as well as sticking to a diet full of lean proteins like chicken and tons of greens, to get back into fighting shape.
-We can’t wait to see more of Beyonce and those darling babies soon!
+CLICK HERE to hear more about Beyonce, JAY-Z, Sir, and Rumi on the HollywoodLife Podcast!

 HollywoodLifers, are you stunned that Beyonce’s stomach is already flat just weeks after giving birth to twins?
 Let us know!